Taste of Skye: Wild Landscapes and Local Flavours Tour 2026

 Make sure you wear your walking shoes this morning, as we’ve arrived at Rogie Falls.
 Situated along the Black Water River in the Highlands, this series of waterfalls are surrounded by a range of woodland walks.
 But it’s the view below you’ve come to see, and crossing the suspension bridge is a must for those without a fear of heights.
 From this striking viewpoint, see if you can spot the salmon swimming below.

-Inverness.
-The Capital of the Highlands.
-A gateway for some, but a hub for you to satisfy your cravings today.
-There’s plenty to see and do in the capital of the Highlands, but what better way to round off this foodie experience than enjoying some fine Highland cuisine?
+After a refreshing morning breathing in Scotland’s scents, it’s back on the bus to settle that growing grumble.
+This is a foodie experience, after all.
+Inverness – Capital of the Highlands.
+A gateway for some, but a hub for you to indulge today.
+There’s plenty to see, but what better way to round off this foodie experience than enjoying some fine Highland cuisine?
 Your driver-guide can show you some of the city’s hidden culinary gems before we continue our journey back down south.
+We stop for refreshments in the charming Perthshire town of Pitlochry which is worthy of a photo or two itself!
+This is a great place for one final treat.

 Dates and Prices - Hotel accommodation